piotrhabecki/PixelArtAppDemo/README.md

 📱 It is responsive, you can run it on your phone as well 📱

+## How to run it on your machine

+If you want to run the code you just have to:

+* Checkout the repository
+* npm install
+* npm start

 ## About the author

 I am a test engineer who is learning new skills in frontend development.
 If you want to know more about me or contact me then please visit: